 Margin and leverage

-Margin is the funds a broker withholds by a broker for keeping an order open, and calculated in the trading account currency.
+Margin is the amount of funds withheld by a broker to keep an order open and is calculated in the trading account currency.

 Leverage is the ratio of equity to loan capital, and impacts the margin held when an order is opened.
 Exness offers unlimited leverage on some trading instruments for trading accounts that meet the equity criteria, but it is important to understand how unlimited leverage works before deciding to use this feature.

-The higher the leverage, the lesser the margin.
+The higher the leverage, the lesser the margin required.

 Follow the link to learn much more about how leverage impacts margin requirements.

 Balance is the calculated total of all completed transactions on a trading account, including deposits and withdrawals.
 It can be the amount of funds you have before opening orders, or after you have closed all open orders; the balance does not change while orders are open.